Weyaaron/nvim-training/Readme.md

 # Task-Collections

 The following table lists the available collections.
-They will grow over time and support for your own custom collections is on the roadmap.
+They will grow over time, for support for custom collections see below.

 | Name | Description | Link
 | ----------- | -------- | -------- |